shewziii/infinite-void/uni/2. MGMT 449/CH2 - Direction, Mission, Vision, and Strategy.md

 ---
-id: "9-8-25"
-aliases:
-  - Chapter 2: Direction - Mission, Vision, and Strategy
+id: CH2 - Direction, Mission, Vision, and Strategy
+aliases: []
-tags:
+tags: []
-  - MGMT 449
-  - Management
 ---

 # What is Strategy?